 You are here

-He enrolled in the the Royal Naval Reserve, S/Ns AX14271, BX8847 and CX7769, on January 16, 1928.
+On January 16, 1928 he enrolled in the the Royal Naval Reserve, Service Number AX14271 an re-enrolled under BX8847 and CX7769.
 His records indicate that he was 5ft 7½ in tall with light brown hair, blue/grey eyes and a fresh complexion.
-Evander was a fisherman on Fraserburgh, Inverness, Peterhead and Stornoway registered fishing boats including the Mary Jane, the Roselea and the White Clover until 1933.
+Evander was a fisherman on Fraserburgh, Inverness, Peterhead and Stornoway registered fishing boats including the Delight, the Mary Jane, the Roselea and the White Clover until 1933.

 He joined the Merchant Navy and travelled to Quebec on the SS Manchester City, to Montreal on the SS Blairdevon, to the River Plate of the SS Normanstar and the SS Highland Chieftain, to Australia on the MV Dorset, the SS Essex Envoy, the SS Largs Bay, the SS Herminus and the SS Taranaki and to St. Kitts on the SS Clydefield.